attributeerror/daisuke-docs/terms-of-service.md

 As a result, any European Consumer can use such platform for resolving any dispute stemming from contracts which have been entered into online.
 The platform is [available at the following link](https://ec.europa.eu/consumers/odr/) [^1].

+### Subscriptions

+#### Subscription Plans
+We offer a subscription plan for any User who wishes to access premium features.
+Any available plans and their benefits are outlined within the relevant information command.
+Note that these subscriptions are solely a gift to the developer, and the premium features are a bonus and a thank you for your generosity.
+Any of the subscription plans are not a product in and of themselves, and any property remains the right of the Owner.

+#### Payment
+Upon taking out a Subscription Plan, you agree to pay within the described payment period of 14 days.
+Failure to do so may result in late charges being applied to your invoice.
+Note that you won't be able to access the features of your subscription plan until payment is confirmed.
+Fees are non-refundable, unless otherwise explicitly stated within our Refund Policy.

+#### Term and Renewal
+Your subscription will automatically renew for the chosen term (e.g., monthly, annually) unless you cancel before the renewal date.

+#### Cancellation
+You are welcome to cancel your subscription at any time; at which point your subscription will lapse at the end of the current billing period.

+#### Accurate Infomration
+It is your responsibility that you provide accurate information when taking out your subscription plan.
+This is to comply with any applicable local tax laws.

 # Definitions and legal references

 **This Application**